UReason: Benchmarking Reasoning-to-Generation Alignment in Unified Multimodal Models: The Benchmark

 \section{The \bench{} Benchmark}

-To systematically examine the visual executability of reasoning chains, we introduce \bench{}.
-Unlike standard text-to-image benchmarks~\cite{saharia2022photorealistic,lee2023holistic,huang2025t2i} that evaluate descriptive prompts with emphasis on aesthetic fidelity, \bench{} is curated to test whether implicit targets inferred via multi-step reasoning can be faithfully realized in the final visual output. \bench{} contains $2{,}000$ manually annotated instances and challenges models to translate reasoning into correct pixel-level executions.
+Unlike traditional text-to-image benchmarks~\cite{saharia2022photorealistic,lee2023holistic,huang2025t2i} that evaluate descriptive prompts with emphasis on aesthetic fidelity, \bench{} is curated to test whether implicit targets inferred via multi-step reasoning can be realized in the final visual output.
 Our design is guided by two complementary considerations.
 First, \bench{} shifts the paradigm from description to deduction: the target content is not stated verbatim and must be inferred from the input scenario, which requires multi-step reasoning such as state tracking and distractor suppression.
-Second, we formulate $5$ diagnostic tasks spanning \textsc{Code}, \textsc{Arithmetic}, \textsc{Spatial}, \textsc{Attribute}, and \textsc{Text} reasoning~(Fig.~\ref{fig:task_example}), with $30$ fine-grained subcategories~(Fig.~\ref{fig:subcategory}), enabling identification of failure modes and supporting objective, automated evaluation with task-specific criteria.
+Second, we formulate $5$ diagnostic tasks spanning \textsc{Code}, \textsc{Arithmetic}, \textsc{Spatial}, \textsc{Attribute}, and \textsc{Text} reasoning~(Fig.~\ref{fig:task_example}), with $30$ fine-grained subcategories~(Fig.~\ref{fig:subcategory}) and $2{,}000$ manually annotated instances, enabling identification of failure modes and supporting objective, automated evaluation with task-specific criteria.
 As shown in Tab.~\ref{tab:comparison}, \bench{} expands prior benchmarks with broader task coverage and instances, including the under-explored \textsc{Code} domain.